karlatolentino/karlatolentino/README.md

 💌 Please don't hesitate to reach out and connect with me through my socials.
 Let's geek out together!

-💡 I’m currently working on a Ruby on Rails marketplace app...

 <!--
 **karlatolentino/karlatolentino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.